Shantang3/ACE-CPT-Notes/Personal Notes/Chr7: Resting Assess and Anthropometric Measure.md

 BMI = Weight(kg) / Height(m)^2 or 703* Weight (lb)/Height(in)^2.

 BMI does NOT estimate actual body composition, and thus can incorrectly categorize some individuals.
-Only using it might be inacurate.
+Only using it might be inaccurate.
+For extremely muscular individuals, MBI may incorrectly categorize.

 ![IMG_1030](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/d3d42add-aefb-43b3-bf9b-ea51852d38a6)